toto-a/NeuralNet-Variety/README.md

 [Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/Classic_Net) for an implementation of more classical architecture from scratch (AlexNet, VGG, Inception, ResNet, U-Net, AE, VAE, VQ-VAE ...)

+[Here](**https://github.com/toto-a/NeuralNet-Variety/tree/main/BiFPN) for an implementation of the bifpn structure

 [Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/ViT_scratch) for an implementation from scratch of a vision transformer

 [Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/Edge_detection) for some edge detection using opencv dnn and a semi automatic canny